gerardPlanella/LSPE-EGNN/blogpost.md

 ## Introduction

-Graph Neural Networks (GNNs), dating back to the 1990s, [Sperduti, 1993, Gori et al., 2005, Bruna et al., 2014, Kipf and Welling, 2016] have ascended from a niche of representation learn- ing to one of its most successful methods.
+Graph Neural Networks (GNNs), dating back to the 1990s, [Sperduti, 1993, Gori et al., 2005, Bruna et al., 2014, Kipf and Welling, 2016] have ascended from a niche of representation learning to one of its most successful methods.
 GNNs are commonly used for analyzing and processing graph data, as they have the capability to learn using local information and, to some extent, the global structural information of a graph.
 Their applications span a wide range of domains, from recommender systems [Ying et al., 2018] to drug discovery [Han et al., 2021].